YueLiPicasso/intro_ocaml/README.md

 # OCaml and OCanren Study Notes

 This repo hosts artifects created while I was learning the OCaml language and subsequently when I was learning [OCanren](https://github.com/JetBrains-Research/OCanren).
+The sections below represent a timeline of my progress, with the lastest work on the top.

 ## Monadic Reifiers for OCanren